 Where to Find App Developers for Your Project?
 A Guide Through Reliable Sources

 That means there’s still room on the market for new apps, but to create one, you need to choose the right contractor.
-This article won’t be focused on how to do that; you can check Mike’s Popov guide on that point.
-I’ll focus on where to find potential app developers and how to hire them.
+This article won’t be focused on how to do that; you can check Mike’s Popov ultimate guide on that point.
+I’ll focus on where to find the best app developers and how to hire them.

-We have some clients that came to us with nothing but an idea, but in most cases, people have quite a clear view of their app when contacting a development partner like us.
+We have some clients that came to us with nothing but an idea, but in most cases, people have quite a clear view of their app when contacting an app development company like us.
 It has dark and bright sides.

 It’s good that they know what they want to build before they find a good app developer: it’s easier to estimate the time needed to build the app.
 However, in many cases, there are a lot of assumptions in such requirements, including the target group’s needs or preferences.

-I suggest primary focus on preparing a go-to-market strategy to investigate the target audience (Katarzyna, our Marketing Lead, describes how to do that; It’s good to start with at least some parts of it) and software requirements template for project details.
+I suggest primarily focusing on preparing a go-to-market strategy to investigate the target audience (Katarzyna, our Head of Marketing, describes how to do that; It’s good to start with at least some parts of it).

 If you start with those, you maximise your chances for success.
 According to Forbes, 42% of startups fail because of improperly defined market needs, so you must be “sure it’s the right product for the right market”.

-So, when to start looking for a developer?
+So, when to start looking for an app developer?
 When having a clear view of the app or simply an idea?

 If you have an experience in market research or marketing, or you have a business analyst on board, you can try to do that with the in-house team.
 However, if you don’t know what to start with, it might be better to entrust that analysis to professionals.